ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/advanced-custom-fields/readme.txt

 **Support Forums.** Our ACF Community Forums provide a great resource for searching and finding previously answered and asked support questions.
 You may create a new thread on these forums, however, it is not guaranteed that you will receive an answer from our support team.
 This is more of an area for ACF developers to talk to one another, post ideas, plugins and provide basic help.
 [View the Support Forum](https://support.advancedcustomfields.com/)

+= Looking for non-minified files? =

+Our plugin's non-minified JS and CSS files are available on [GitHub](https://github.com/advancedcustomfields/acf).

+= Does ACF collect any data? =

+ACF includes an optional email signup to receive plugin updates and news.
+No data is collected unless you choose to subscribe.
+Your email is stored in accordance with [WP Engine's Privacy Policy](https://wpengine.com/legal/privacy/).

 == Screenshots ==